Akshat1Nar/Statistik-/README.md

 ### Run the Project

-  1. In setup/Setup.java replace with following
+  1. In setup/Setup.java and setup/Table.java replace with following

   > static final String USER = "root"